President Joko Widodo leaves for Papua for a working visit | ExBulletin

 During the working visit, the president is expected to open the XXth National Sports Week (PON), to inaugurate a number of infrastructures.

-The Minister of Investment / Head of the Investment Coordination Council, Bahlil Lahadalia, the Commander of the Indonesian Armed Forces, Marshal Hadi Tjahjanto, and the Presidential Special Staff Billy Mambrasar also accompanied the President on the flight to the province. from Papua.
-(BPMI SETPRES)
+Minister of Investment / Head of the Investment Coordination Council, Bahlil Lahadalia, Commander of TNI, Marshal Hadi Tjahjanto, Head of Presidential Secretariat Heru Budi Hartono, Presidential Military Secretary Marsda TNI Mr. Tonny Harjono, Commander accompanied the President on the flight to Papua Province.
+Major General Paspampres Tri Budi Utomo, Deputy Protocol, Press and Media Bey Machmudin, and President Billy Mambrasar’s Special Staff.
+(Tuti)

+READ ALSO: Cardinal Message to GMRI to Restore Human Nature as Creatures of God

 Sources